 In this article, we’ll illustrate how to loop through columns in a predefined range using VBA code in Excel with 5 suitable examples.
 Let’s dive into them to get a clear understanding of the topic.

-5 Examples to Loop Through Columns in Range Using VBA in Excel
+Loop Through Columns in Range Using VBA in Excel: 5 Examples

 In the following examples, we’ll use loops to handle the repetitive tasks without writing the code block again and again.
 We’ll use the For Each Next Loop and the For Next Loop to illustrate the examples.